Alipsa/maven-utils/README.md

 - add dependency on later version of httpclient since the one that comes with aether-transport-http has security issues.
 - improve download artifact test
+- add dependency on later version commons-io since the one that comes with maven-shared-utils has security issues

 ### 1.0.1, Jan 28, 2022
 - make locateMavenHome public.